joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 ### Hostname and reverse DNS

-I've named the server mei.decock.org (after that cutie in Overwatch) and so at my DNS provider ([EuroDNS](https://www.eurodns.com/) should you wonder) I've setup and A record that points to the server's IP address: 139.162.166.219
+I've named the server mei.decock.org (after [that cutie in Overwatch](https://overwatch.gamepedia.com/Mei)) and so at my DNS provider
+([EuroDNS](https://www.eurodns.com/) should you wonder) I've setup and A record that points to the server's IP address: 139.162.166.219

-Essentially, this:
+Essentially, this line in the zone file for decock.org:

 ```sh
 mei	 IN A  139.162.166.219